 LimeLike contains powdered mineral fixatives so is very difficult to remove from brick, tile and concrete.
 Please test on an inconspicuous area to assess the effects that can be achieved with your brick type or masonry.

 Chris & Ann Marie carried out some trials on their window sill bricks as they were going to be covered up afterwards.
 This enabled them to assess different blends before choosing their favourite.

 Amanda did some test areas on the rear of her property.
 Due to the porosity of her brick, it was difficult to tell where her original panels were.

-Cliff carried out a trial test panel before starting this amazing transformation on his home in Fairfax, Virginia.
+Cliff carried out a trial test panel on an inconspicuous area on the side of his house before starting this amazing transformation on his home in Fairfax, Virginia.

 It is best to test on some spare bricks, ideally of the same type if you have some.
 Apply the product to them, then try to pressure wash off after a couple of days to see if it has fixed to your particular clay type.